Post-Newtonian Theory for Gravitational Waves: Compact binary systems

 Finally we can compute the spin effects in the time evolution of the binary's orbital frequency $\Omega$.
-We rely as in Section~\ref{sec:GW} on the equation~\eqref{baleq} balancing the total emitted energy flux $\mathcal{F}$ with the variation of the binary's center-of-mass energy $E$.
-The non-spin contributions in $E$ have been provided for quasi-circular binaries in Eq.~\eqref{Ecirc}; the SO contributions to next-to-next-to-leading order are given by~\cite{MBFB13, BMFB13}
+As in Sect.~\ref{sec:GW} we rely on Eq.~\eqref{baleq} balancing the total emitted energy flux $\mathcal{F}$ with the variation of the binary's center-of-mass energy $\dE$.
+The SO part of the energy $\dE$ have been provided in Eq.~\eqref{ESO}.
+Using $\dE$ and $\mathcal{F}$ expressed as functions of the orbital frequency $\Omega$ (through $x$) and of the spin variables (through $S_\ell$ and $\Sigma_\ell$), we transform the balance equation into